 - The Pickle Guys*

 *On major Jewish holidays, these shops are closed and we visit other delicious food shops instead.

 Where: Outside Yonah Schimmel's Knish Bakery, 137 E. Houston St. Look for your guide with the Free Tours by Foot logo.
 Please use our Google map for directions to the start of the tour.

 Duration: Approximately 2 hours.
 Tour distance is approximately 1 mile (1.6K)

-When: @1pm on Sundays (winter schedule).
+When: @1pm on Sundays and @1:30pm Tuesdays, Thursdays & Saturdays.
 View our full tour calendar.

 If our schedule doesn't work for you, take a look at our self-guided Lower East Side Food Tour, which includes many of our food stops as listings.
 If you are planning to get a tourist pass, other LES Food tours are included in the New York Pass.
 Read our post on whether the New York Pass is worth it for you.